 How to Determine Where Your Sales Team is Struggling the Most

-Poor sales metrics typically materialize when there are inefficiencies in the four areas of sales effectiveness that elite sales leaders help their team master to achieve consistent numbers.
+There are four key areas of sales effectiveness that elite sales leaders help their team master to achieve consistent numbers.
 An organization that understands and executes consistently in these areas is capable of thriving in any environment.
 We’ve highlighted the key indicators of an underlying sales execution problem in each of the four areas.

 1. Sales Messaging

 Consider your customers.
 They’re facing the same economic pressure that your company may already be preparing for.
 Does your sales organization have a consistent message to articulate the value and differentiation of your offerings in a way that solves your buyers' evolving problems?
 Help your reps get customer-focused, so they can cut through the noise.

-Cross-functional alignment on the value your solutions provide for your customer is the key to accelerating growth.
-If your salespeople aren't able to articulate the business value of your solutions in a way that has meaning to buyer decision makers, than they’ll likely face these issues on a regular basis:
+Cross-functional alignment on the value your solutions provide for your customer in a changing economy is the key to accelerating growth.
+If your salespeople aren't able to articulate the business value of your solutions in a way that has meaning to buyer decision makers, then they’ll likely face these issues on a regular basis:

 - Unable to repeatedly gain access to the economic buyer and other key decision makers

-- Low margins as a results of discounting and inability to cross-sell or upsell
+- Low margins as a result of discounting and inability to cross-sell or upsell

-If you’re looking for a broader solution that enables your entire customer-facing organization to sell like the founder, then ask your company leaders the essential questions below.
-Building consistency around these answers is the first step to developing a sales message framework that enables your sales teams to sell at a premium consistently, even during a pandemic.
+If you’re looking for a broader solution that enables your entire customer-facing organization to focus on great discovery, then ask your company leaders the essential questions below.
+Building consistency around these answers is the first step to developing a sales message framework that enables your sales teams to sell at a premium, even in a complex selling environment.

 - What problems do you solve for customers?